 Chinese man on trial in Bern for human trafficking and prostitution

-A 39-year-old Chinese man has been on trial at the regional court in Bern since Tuesday, facing charges including human trafficking and promoting prostitution.
+A 39-year-old Chinese man went on trial at the regional court in Bern on Tuesday, facing charges including human trafficking and promoting prostitution.

 +Get the most important news from Switzerland in your inbox